binaryphile/concorde/README.md

 -   `update` - update a hash with the contents of another hash

--   `with` - extract all hash keys into local variables
+-   `with` - extract all hash keys into local variables - operates on true hashes rather than literals

 Array Operations
 ----------------

--   `assign` - multiple assignment from array values to local variables
+-   `assign` - multiple assignment of array values to local variables

 -   `get_here_ary` - get a (usually multiline) string from stdin and strip leading whitespace indentation, then assign each line to an